espruino/EspruinoDocs/tasks/Interfacing.md

 On Mac, Linux or Raspberry Pi
 --------------------------

-This is very similar to windows as long as you know the device name of Espruino:
+This is very similar to windows as long as you know the device name of Espruino.

+  **Note:** On Linux, devices will be `/dev/ttyACM0`, `ttyAMA0` / etc, but on MacOS you'll want to use the `/dev/cu.usmodem1234` device name.

 ```Bash
 echo "LED1.set()" > /dev/ttyACM0